 Every parent and every birth is diverse, so is the care they receive.
 It takes time, compassion and a deep understanding.

 WHAT IS A BIRTH AND BEREAVMENT DOULA?

-A birth and bereavement doula doesn’t have one single definition.
-She is unique and will provide your family with the support you need in many different ways.
-She supports each of you physically, ensures your needs are met, and takes care of the little things that can mean a lot during this difficult time.
-Her job is to stay alongside you for support and to listen as you walk your unique journey.
+The work of a birth and bereavement doula is hard to define because it is unique to the situation.
+It is supporting each of you physically, ensuring your needs are met, and taking care of the little things that mean a lot during this difficult time.
+I will stay alongside you for support and to listen as you walk your unique journey.
 There are so many decisions to make and you have many options.
 Together we will explore ways to nurture each of you, how to honour your baby, create keepsakes that will help you in the future and connect you with community resources.

 You will always love your baby and will never forget them.
 Always remember, you are not alone.